Recreation Administration - Sports & Entertainment Facility Management Emphasis, B.S.

 5. Total units (120)*

 * G.E. and MI courses can be double-counted with major requirements.
-The writing requirement may be met by taking the upper-division writing exam.
 Consult the department chair or faculty advisor for additional details.

 - General Education and elective units may be used toward a minor (see departmental minor below).
 Consult the appropriate department chair, program coordinator, or faculty advisor for further information.